TafadzwaMangena/fit-lifestyle/README.md

  9. looka.com

 ## Testing
-I used Markup Validator and W3C CSS Validator Sevices to validate every page of the project.
-See results below:
+I used Markup Validator and W3C CSS Validator Sevices to validate every page of the project, no errors were found.
- - W3C Makup Validator - Results
+ - W3C Makup Validator - [Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Ftafadzwamangena.github.io%2Ffit-lifestyle%2Findex.html)
- - W3C CSS Validator - Results
+ - W3C CSS Validator - [Results](https://validator.w3.org/nu/?doc=https%3A%2F%2Ftafadzwamangena.github.io%2Ffit-lifestyle%2Findex.html)
+ - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.

-### Unfixed Bugs
+## Unfixed Bugs
  - All discovered bugs were fixed.
 In case any bugs are discovered please contact us on any of the social media platforms on the footer.

 ## Deployment